Business Leasing for the self-employed

-If you are self-employed, then the chances are you will need a vehicle.
-And there’s a chance that the vehicle you need is a van.
+If you’re self-employed, then chances are at some point you’ll realise you need a vehicle.
+It’s also likely you’ll need a van.

-Another advantage of new or nearly-new vans is that they can be leased.
+Another advantage to choosing a new or nearly-new van is that you can get one on a lease.
 Van leasing for the self-employed sounds daunting, but it really is quite simple.

-In this article, we are going to look at van leasing for the self-employed including how van leasing works and how to go about getting approved for finance.
+In this article, we’re going to look at van leasing for the self-employed, this includes going into how van leasing works and everything that goes into getting approved for finance.